Macrometacorp/docs/docs/cep/windows/window-types/tumbling-length.md

 title: WINDOW TUMBLING_LENGTH()
 ---

-A batch (tumbling) length window that holds and process a number of events as specified in the `window.length`.
+A batch (tumbling) length window that holds and process a number of events as specified in the `length`.

 ## Syntax